futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 or K2 storage layer if necessary.
 Some operations are done in-memory, for example, column bindings.
 The session is closed and cache is validated once a SQL statement finishes.

-Its the SQL coordinator's responsibilities to decide which K2 storage node that table records are stored.
 When user creates a database, the catalog manager generates a database oid (object id) and the tables in a database are assigned with table oids, which could be used to map a collection in K2 storage layer.

-The table primary key(s) should be used to map the record partition in a K2 collection.
+The table primary key(s) should be used to locate the record in a K2 collection.

 ### SQL Coordinator

 SQL Coordinator consists of the following components.
-* (Optional) Web service to show query statuses, metrics, database states, and K2 collection information.
+* (Optional) Web service to show query statuses, metrics, database states, and SQL executor information such as endpoints.
 * RPC server for SQL executors to heartbeat and call APIs for database/table/index updates
 * Catalog Manager
-  * initialize, create, and save PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and Postgres
+  * initializes, creates, and saves PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and Postgres
-  * manage user databases and tables such as create, insert, update, delete, and truncate.
+  * manages user databases and tables such as create, insert, update, delete, and truncate.
-  * provide catalog APIs to external clients such as SQL executors
+  * provides catalog APIs to external clients such as SQL executors
-  * cache schemas locally to avoid fetching them from remote
+  * caches schemas locally to avoid fetching them from remote
-* Index Manager is a logical part of the Catalog manager.
-We separate it out only to emphasize its functionality.
+  * provides schema update information to SQL executors via heartbeats or other mechanisms.
-  * create, save, update, and delete secondary indexes to K2 storage layer.
+  * creates, saves, updates, and deletes secondary indexes to K2 storage layer.
-  * Provide APIs as part of the Catalog RPC service to manage indexes
+  * Provides APIs as part of the Catalog RPC service to manage indexes
-* Collection manager to maintain the information of table partition to K2 storage node mapping.
-For example, if a SQL executor updates a table schema, it needs to get all the collection/partition information from the SQL coordinator so as to push schema updates to all collection/partitions on K2 storage nodes.
+* Discovery service to maintain the information of SQL Executors
-* K2 storage APIs to get active K2 nodes, store/update/delete documents on K2 storage layers for system/user databases, tables, and indexes.
+* Call K2 document APIs to store/update/delete documents on K2 storage layers for system/user databases, tables, and indexes.

 ![SQL Coordinator](./images/K2SqlCoordinatorDiagram01.png)